Tempered Perfect Lattices in the Binary Case: Background

 \subsection{Reduced bases}

 The \emph{minimal vectors} of~$L$ are the $v\in L - \{0\}$ where $\|v\|^2 = \langle v,v\rangle$ attains its minimal value.
 Minimal vectors occur in pairs $\pm v$.

-The lattice~$L$ has a \emph{Minkowski reduced basis}, or just \emph{reduced basis}, constructed as follows.
-Let~$v \in L$ be a non-zero vector of minimal length.
+The lattice~$L$ has a \emph{Minkowski reduced basis}, or just \emph{reduced basis}, constructed as follows \cite[(2.7.7)]{BoSh}.
+Let~$v \in L$ be a minimal vector.
 Let $w\in L$ have minimal length among vectors for which $\{v,w\}$ is linearly independent over~$\R$.
 Then $\{v,w\}$ is a $\Z$-basis of~$L$, and the angle~$\theta$ between~$v$ and~$w$ satisfies $\pi/3 \leqslant \theta \leqslant 2\pi/3$.
-The proof is standard \cite[(2.7.7)]{BoSh}.
 (We emphasize that this is for $n=2$.
-Starting with $n \geqslant 5$, naively picking the shortest lattice vectors in successive dimensions $1,2,\dots,n$ may not produce a lattice basis \cite[(15.10.1)]{CS}.)
+For $n \geqslant 5$, naively picking the shortest lattice vectors in successive dimensions $1,2,\dots,n$ may not produce a lattice basis \cite[(15.10.1)]{CS}.)

 In Figure~\ref{fig:sl2zFundDom}, we reproduce the standard picture.
 Rescale~$L$ by a homothety so that the minimal vector~$v$ has length~1, and rotate to carry~$v$ to $(1,0)$.
 Then the lattice basis $\{v,w\}$ is reduced if and only if~$\pm w$ is in the shaded region.
-The shaded region is a fundamental domain for $\SL_2(\Z)\bs X$.
+This region is a fundamental domain for $\SL_2(\Z)\bs X$.

 When $n=2$, a lattice is well rounded if, among its minimal vectors, there are two vectors forming a $\Z$-basis of the lattice.
-Changing a sign if necessary, the angle between the basis vectors will be between $\pi/3$ and $2\pi/3$.
-This corresponds to~$w$ being on the bottom circular edge of the shaded region in Figure~\ref{fig:sl2zFundDom}.
+This $\Z$-basis is Minkowski reduced, and its~$w$ is on the bottom circular edge of the shaded region in Figure~\ref{fig:sl2zFundDom}.
 When the angle is exactly $\pi/3$ or $2\pi/3$, we get the hexagonal lattice.
 No lattice for $n=2$ has four or more pairs of minimal vectors.